esaiaswt/MP4AudioToText/README.md

 ├── .env.example       # Template for environment variables
 ├── .gitignore         # Git ignore rules
-├── Output/            # Generated CSV files (not in git) └── README.md          # This file
+├── Output/            # Generated CSV files (not in git) ├── python-clients/    # NVIDIA Riva Python client (not in git) └── README.md          # This file
 ```

 ## How It Works

 1. **Upload**: User uploads an MP4 video file
-2. **Extract**: The app extracts audio from the video using MoviePy
+2. **Extract**: The app extracts audio from the video as WAV (16-bit, mono, 16kHz) using MoviePy
-3. **Transcribe**: Audio is sent to NVIDIA's Whisper API with timestamp requests
+3. **Transcribe**: Audio is sent to NVIDIA's Whisper API via the official Riva Python client with gRPC
-4. **Process**: Results are parsed and organized with timestamps and speaker identification
+4. **Process**: Results are parsed from JSON with accurate timestamps from the API response
 5. **Save**: Transcription is saved as CSV in the `Output/` folder (named after the MP4 file)
 6. **Display**: Results are shown in a table format with download option

 ## CSV Output Format

 The generated CSV file contains three columns:
-- **Seconds in video**: Timestamp of when the speech segment starts
+- **Seconds in video**: Timestamp (rounded to nearest second) of when the speech segment ends
 - **Speaker Name/Number**: Identified speaker (e.g., Speaker 1, Speaker 2)
 - **Transcribed text**: The actual transcribed text for that segment